ravikumarnagam/openshift-april-2024/Day2/README.md

 ## Lab - Creating a route to expose your application to access them outside the cluster
+In Openshift, to expose a service within the cluster ClusterIP service is created and for external use route is created.

 ```
 oc get all
 oc expose deploy/nginx --port=8080